 \section{Conclusions}

-In this paper, we introduced a novel data-driven framework for reachability verification for unknown dynamical systems based on the Koopman spectrum.
+This paper presents a novel data-driven framework for reachability verification for unknown dynamical systems using the Koopman spectrum.
 Our main contribution is propagating model uncertainty from data into a formal probabilistic guarantee on the time-to-reach bounds.
-Key future works include incorporating the uncertainty of the Koopman eigenvalues into the analysis, and extending the framework to control synthesis for safety-critical systems.
+Future work will incorporate Koopman eigenvalue uncertainty into the analysis and extend this framework to control synthesis for safety-critical systems.